Assistant Professor

 Dr. Magar’s research lies at the intersection of plant ecology, evolution, and conservation.
 He focuses on invasion biology, conservation genomics, and the evolutionary processes that shape biodiversity across native and non-native ranges.
 His work integrates molecular tools, population genomics, transcriptomics, and ecological niche modeling to investigate plant adaptation, speciation, and genomic responses to climate change.
 He has studied threatened Himalayan medicinal plants, grassland and federal noxious weed wild sugarcane in the United States, and high-altitude alpine taxa, with the goal of linking fundamental evolutionary insights to applied conservation and management.

 Dr. Magar currently teaches Field Botany and is committed to providing students with experiential, field-based learning opportunities.
-His broader teaching interests include plant ecology, biodiversity and conservation, invasion biology, and evolutionary botany.
+His broader teaching interests include plant ecology, plant diversity, invasion biology, and evolutionary biology.
 He emphasizes active learning, scientific inquiry, and connecting classroom concepts with field and laboratory experiences.